eeemarv/eland/README.md

     Also add the domain to Heroku with `heroku domains:add e.example.com`

-The session name is also:
+The schema name is also:
-  * the color name of the database.
+  * the name of the session
   * prefix of the files in S3 cloud storage
   * prefix of the keys in Redis.

+By convention the schema is named after de so called system tag or letscode of the letsgroup.

 * ELAS_TIMEZONE: defaults to 'Europe/Brussels'
 * ELAS_DEBUG
 * ELAS_DB_DEBUG
 * ELAS_MASTER_PASSWORD: sha512 encoded password for 'master' (role admin) -> access to all lets groups.

+CDN / defaults:
+--
-* ELAS_CDN_JQPLOT: cdn for the jqplot library, defaults to `https://cdnjs.cloudflare.com/ajax/libs/jqPlot/1.0.8/`
+* ELAS_CDN_JQPLOT: `//cdnjs.cloudflare.com/ajax/libs/jqPlot/1.0.8/`
-* ELAS_CDN_JQUERY: cdn for jquery, defaults to `https://code.jquery.com/jquery-2.1.3.min.js`
+* ELAS_CDN_JQUERY: `//code.jquery.com/jquery-2.1.3.min.js`
+* ELAS_CDN_TYPEAHEAD: `//cdnjs.cloudflare.com/ajax/libs/typeahead.js/0.10.4/typeahead.bundle.min.js`
+* ELAS_CDN_DATEPICKER_CSS: `//cdnjs.cloudflare.com/ajax/libs/bootstrap-datepicker/1.4.0/css/bootstrap-datepicker.standalone.min.css`
+* ELAS_CDN_DATEPICKER: `//cdnjs.cloudflare.com/ajax/libs/bootstrap-datepicker/1.4.0/js/bootstrap-datepicker.min.js`
+* ELAS_CDN_DATEPICKER_NL: `//cdnjs.cloudflare.com/ajax/libs/bootstrap-datepicker/1.4.0/locales/bootstrap-datepicker.nl.min.js`

-Steps moving a group from eLAS to eLAS-Heroku
+Migrating a group from eLAS to eLAS-Heroku
 ----------

 * Set your domain in DNS with CNAME to the domain of the Heroku app.
-* Add the domain in Heroku with command `heroku domains:add my-domain.com`
+* Add the domain in Heroku with command `heroku domains:add my-domain.com` (note that wildcards can be set on heroku.  `heroku domains:add *.example.com` will add all subdomains of example.com
 * Copy the image files from folders msgpictures and userpictures to your bucket in S3 without the directory path.
-* Create a postgres database.
-* Import the data in the database from a pg_dump
-* Set the domain variable ELAS_SCHEMA_domain=schema
+* To import the database of the letsgroup use postgres command psql to log in with your local computer on the postgres server directly.
+Get host, port, username and password from the dsn of DATABASE_URL which you can find with `heroku config`.
+In eLAS-Heroku all letsgroups are stored as schemas in one database.
+You can import a dump file you made previously with pg_dump with options --no-acl --no-owner (no custom format).
+    $> \i myletsgroupdumpfile.sql
+The tables of the imported letsgroup are now in the default schema named public.
+You can truncate the city_distance table which is not used anymore and which is very big.
+(More than a 1M rows.)
+    $> TRUNCATE TABLE city_distance;
+Rename then the public schema to the letsgroup code
+    $> ALTER SCHEMA public RENAME TO abc;
+This way of importing letsgroups leaves the already present letsgroups data untouched.
+This can not be done with the Heroku tools.
+Now there is no public schema anymore. this is no problem, but you need schema public to be present when you import the next letsgroup.
+    $> CREATE SCHEMA public;
+To see all tables from all schema's:
+    $> \dt *.*

+* Match a domain to a schema with config variable ELAS_SCHEMA_domain=schema In domain all characters must be converted to uppercase.
+A dot must be converted to a double underscore.
+A h yphen must be converted to a triple underscore.

 The images files will automatically be renamed the first time the cronjob is running.